shetty4989/Project_Portfolio/README.md

 Project portfolio implementation using spring-boot hibernate CRUD

-Please refer the document "Project PortFolio.docx" for the below implemenation details
+Please refer the document "Project PortFolio.docx" for the below details

--Project Structure
+*  Project Structure
--Code Coverage
+*  Code Coverage
--Test Scenarios
+*  Test Scenarios
--Data saved as part of transactions
+*  Data saved as part of transactions